Stochastic simulation of partial discharge inception: Model

 \subsection{Ionization coefficient for spatial growth}

-In the model, we need to use ionization and attachment coefficients that describe the spatial growth of electron avalanches.
-These are different from the conventional coefficients that correspond to temporal growth, as explained below.
+In the model, we need to use ionization and attachment coefficients that describe the spatial growth of electron avalanches until they reach a boundary.
+Spatial growth coefficients in general differ from the temporal growth coefficients that are commonly used in plasma fluid models.
+There are two main reasons for this.
+First, an electron avalanche spreads out due to diffusion, so the front of an avalanche will hit a boundary before its tail.
+Second, because ionization is more likely for electrons at the front of an avalanche, the avalanche's center of mass will move with a higher velocity than the electron drift velocity.
+These effects are quantified below, by deriving an approximate formula that describes the spatial growth of an avalanche.

 Consider an electron avalanche starting from a single electron at $x = 0$ and $t = 0$, which propagates in the $x$-direction in a uniform electric field.
 The electron density along the $x$-axis can then be approximated by~\cite{Vass_2017}

 where $\bar{D}_{L}$ is the longitudinal bulk diffusion coefficient, $W$ is the bulk drift velocity, and $\nu_\mathrm{eff}$ is the effective ionization frequency.
 Note that bulk coefficients describe evolution of the swarm as a whole, whereas normal (also referred to as `flux') coefficients describe the average properties of individual electrons~\cite{Petrovic_2009}.
-For example, $W$ is the velocity of the avalanche's center of mass, which can be higher than the electron drift velocity $v_d$ due to ionization.
+For example, $W$ is the velocity of the avalanche's center of mass, which can be higher than the electron drift velocity $v_d$.